 If you'd like more ideas for how to build something with free junk, why not turn a shoe box into a homeschool ocean diorama?

-Or your kids could be inspired by our homeschool activities to make a free dragon out of junk.
+Or your kids could be inspired by our homeschool dragon crafts to make a free dragon out of junk.

 Learning how to make something move is one of those really satisfying fun crafts for kids.